Data Processing Agreement (“Agreement”)

 “Subcontracted Processor” means any person or company appointed by or on behalf of the Supplier to process Personal Data on behalf of the Contracting Authority in connection with the Agreement

-“Data Protection Laws” means the General Data Protection Regulation 2018 (GDPR) and the Data Protection Act 2018
+“Data Protection Laws”means the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018

 “EEA” means the European Economic Area